 Function: While being distinct parts of Panchavadayam, the elathalam is never a lead instrument.
 Rather, it’s often relied on to keep time in dance traditions like Kathakali (from Kerala), or in melams or percussion ensembles of kombu and chenda players.

 Were any of these instruments from South India new to you?
 What sorts of instruments would you like to see us discuss next?
-Let us know in the comments below.
+Start a conversation with us via the Splice Discord.

 Check out Splice Explores: South India to hear the sounds of these incredible instruments: